This post may include affiliate links to find a product mentioned. See my full Disclosure for more info.

 - Sharp fabric scissors

 Take a XL T-shirt, and place your paper plates as shown in the photo below.
 With sharp scissors cut around the plates.
-It does not have to be clean and neat.
-Chunky is fine, it will not make a difference in the end.
-But, here’s the trick… pay attention between the two circles, you need to leave a section of fabric to connect them so in the end it will be one long strip.
-See pic below.
-NO GLUING those circles together as before!
-WOO HOO!!
+Do not worry about being neat, chunky is fine, it will not make a difference in the end.

 So here’s the trick… pay attention to the area between the two circles, you need to leave a section of fabric to connect them so in the end this will be one long strip.
 NO GLUING those circles together as before!
 WOO HOO!!